Ymer (dairy product): Production

 Comparison of the consistency of various Danish milk products, all with 3.5% fat content.
 From left to right: soured milk, fermented milk, whole milk yogurt, and ymer on the far right.

-Ymer is traditionally produced using skimmed milk with a fat content of 0.1%, which is heated to 90–95 ºC, then cooled to 19–23 ºC, at which point a starter culture is added.
+Ymer is traditionally produced using skimmed milk with a fat content of 0.1%, which is heated to 90–95 °C, then cooled to 19–23 °C, at which point a starter culture is added.
 The starter culture used to produce ymer contains Lactococcus lactis bv. diacetylactis and Leuconostoc mesenteroides subsp. cremoris.

 Once the culture has been incorporated into the milk, the mixture is maintained at 18 °C to ferment for at least 16 hours and until its pH falls below 4.6.
-The resulting curd is then cut and warmed to around 45 ºC over the course of several hours, causing the whey to separate through syneresis.
+The resulting curd is then cut and warmed to around 45 °C over the course of several hours, causing the whey to separate through syneresis.
 The whey, which constitutes around 50% of the cultured milk's volume, is removed.
 Cream is then added to adjust the fat content to approximately 3.5%.
 A lighter form of Ymer, called Ylette (lit.
 'Ymer-light'), follows the same method of production, but contains only 1.5% fat.
-After adding the cream, the final product is blended and maintained above 35 ºC to homogenize the mixture.
+After adding the cream, the final product is blended and maintained above 35 °C to homogenize the mixture.